-4.1.2 Piping system
+4.1.2 Piping system (1/1/2025)

-a) The cargo piping system is to be installed, except as stipulated in [4.1.3], within the cargo tank and cargo storage vessel area and is not to run through tanks, fuel oil tanks and other compartments not belonging to the cargo system.

-- b) Where necessary, cargo piping is to be provided with joints or expansion bends. - c) Pipe lengths serving tanks are to be provided with shutoff valves operable from the weather deck. - d) In order to prevent any generation of static electricity, the outlets of filling lines are to be led as low as possible in the tanks.
+- a) The cargo piping system is to be installed, except as stipulated in [4.1.3], within the cargo tank and cargo storage vessel area and is not to run through tanks, fuel oil tanks and other compartments not belonging to the cargo system. - b) Where necessary, cargo piping is to be provided with joints or expansion bends (see Note 1). - c) Pipe lengths serving tanks are to be provided with shutoff valves operable from the weather deck. - d) In order to prevent any generation of static electricity, the outlets of filling lines are to be led as low as possible in the tanks.